igoettin/CS474-Programming-2/README.txt

 the mode that is returned from the ipc_perm structure contains the permission bits + SHM_DEST
 + SHM_LOCKED.
 Therefore, for the mode, we purposefully apply a bitwise AND to it with octal 777 so that only the permission bits are shown.
-We also print out the english meaning of the mode as its described in the table shown in the assigment instructions.
+We also print out the english meaning of the mode as its described in the table shown in the assignment instructions.

 To run shared_mem_seg.c, first compile with make then type